 Steel log siding is a unique type of siding made from steel that looks like real wood logs.
 It was invented and is manufactured in Colorado, where strong siding is a must to stand up to extreme weather.

-On average, steel log siding cost is $7.50 to $15.50 per square foot for the material and professional installation.
-The cost range reflects differences in material options and installation complexity.
+On average, steel log siding cost is $8.50 to $16.50 per square foot for the material and professional installation.
+The cost range reflects differences in material options, installation complexity, and your home’s location (robustness of the local home remodeling and real estate market).

 This guide focuses on steel log siding cost, pros and cons, durability, the return on your investment in terms of your home’s value.
 Along the way, we’ll make comparisons to authentic log siding, so you can see steel’s relative advantages and disadvantages.